 Can the authors please comment to why their tool is significantly slower in execution time than most of the other tools for the Fusion step (as shown in table 1)?

 The difference is that BigStitcher fuses using affine models, not translation models, which is a more complex and compute-intense problem, which also implies that data cannot be loaded just plane-by-plane as it is possible for all other tools.
 As pointed out already in comments above, we added light simulations (Fig. 2), illustrations (Fig. 2, Suppl.
 Fig. 3,4,9), and quantifications (Fig. 2m, Suppl.
 Fig. 17), that show that translation is not sufficient for these kinds of datasets.
 We therefore made it clearer in the table (now in supplement due to size restrictions) that the fusion times are not really comparable.
 At the same time, BigStitcher offers the virtual fusion as well as interactive display of the data – often there is simply no need to fuse the data.
 Future developments directly work on the multiresolution data as displayed in BigDataViewer as fusions of these gigantic datasets cannot be handled in a reasonable way.
-What might remain very important are 1) downsampled fusions (e.g. for visualization or 3d rendering), where BigStitcher, despite using affine models, outperforms most “classic” stitching tools and 2) fusions of specific areas at full resolution (e.g. where machine learning pointed out a potentially interesting structure), which is very intuitively possible with BigStitcher We pointed all this out in the Online Methods/Limitations.
+What might remain very important are 1) downsampled fusions (e.g. for visualization or 3d rendering), where BigStitcher, despite using affine models, outperforms most “classic” stitching tools and 2) fusions of specific areas at full resolution (e.g. where machine learning pointed out a potentially interesting structure), which is very intuitively possible with BigStitcher.
+We pointed all this out in the Online Methods/Limitations.
 However, we will continue to work on the fusion to make it more efficient wherever possible, and Supplementary Fig. 17 shows that fusion times can be significantly decreased using SSDs.

 I am surprised that the authors did not address the accuracy of their stitching method.
 Stitching is the first computational step when conducting a large scale biological experiment and some conclusions depend on the quality of the stitched image.